-To set the playback volume for the media, click the Volume button and then click and drag the volume indicator .
-The indicator farthest to the left indicates no volume; the indicator farthest to the right indicates full volume.
+To set the playback volume for the media, click the Volume button then click and drag the volume indicator .
+To decrease the volume, move the indicator to the left.
+To increate the volume, move the indicator to the right.

 Note: Playback volume is based on the current volume set for your computer.
 You may also have to adjust the volume for your computer output.

-To set the playback speed of the media, click the Media Settings icon and select the Speed option .
-By default the media plays at the media's original speed (1x).
-You can slow the media playback (0.5x) or increase the playback speed (1.5x or 2.0x).
+To set the playback speed of the media, click the Media Settings icon , then select the Speed option .
+By default, the media plays at the set original speed (1x).
+You can slow the media playback (0.5x or 0.75x) or increase the playback speed (1.25x, 1.5x, or 2x).
 To manage the playback speed, select an option .

 Note: You cannot change the playback speed for media uploaded from YouTube and Vimeo.